 One day the Seminole Agent came to us and said there were three Seminole children left and wanted to know if we could take them.
-Their father had gone away on account of having married his coupin.
-They were left alone that is the two little boys but the little girl was no relation.
-We took them and we named one boy Morris (now John Wild Horse) and the other Henry.
-Henry was about Walters age and one evening Walter brought Henry and asked me to sing for him, I believe it was "I have a sister over there" and then he said "my mamma can sing it pretty?" and then he went off, after he was there trying to sing it himself.
-That evening he had a chill but I did not thick much of it, though, as it was Saturday evening and we were quite busy but I put him to bed.
-On Sabbath he seemed to be all right in the morning and before four or five c'clock I was getting supper ready as we only had two meals that day, when Walter came and asked me if he could come in, I went to him and he was white as a sheet and had a very severe chill.
-I put him to bed and covered him up and he went to sleep and soon had come fever but Mr. Thomas Aird and his sister came to visit us and perhaps derferred some of our attention from the child, anyhow during the night he became worse and pretty early in the morning, about ten o'clock, he died.
-His fact was just as rosy as ever but his body before his death was colder than it was afterwards so we thought he had a congestive chill.
-This was on September 4, 1852.
-They were both burried in the garden under a large walnut tree.
+There father had gone away on account of having married his cousin.
+They were left alone that is the two little boys, but the little girl was no relation.
+We took them and we named one Morris (now John Wild Horse) and the other Henry.

+Henry was about Walters' age and one evening Walter brought Henry and ask me to sing for him, I believe it was "I have a sister over there" and then he said "my mama can sing pretty", and then he went off after he was there trying to sing it himself.
+That evening he had a chill but I did not think much of it, though, as it was Saturday evening and we were quite busy but I put him in bed.
+On Sabbath he seemed to be all right in the morning and before four or five o'clock I was getting supper ready as we only had two meals that day, when Walter came and ask me if he could come in, I went to him and he was white as a sheet and had a very severe chill.
+I put him to bed and covered him up and he went to sleep and soon had some fever but Mr. Thomas Aird and his sister came to visit us and perhaps deferred some of our attention from the child, anyhow during the night he became worse and pretty early in the morning, about ten o'clock, he died.
+His face was just as rosy as ever but his body before his death was colder than it was afterwards so we thought he had a conjective chill.
+This was in September 1852.
+They were both buried in the garden under a large walnut tree.

-When we first went out there before our house was built, Mr. Lilley used to go to a place called Rocky Mountain, it was a high rocky bluff, and then went down a long distance to the river bottom, to where they lived and cultivated the river bottom.
-The colored (people lived there and Uncle Warren was the Patriarch of the clantheir masters were scattered all around there.
+When we first went out there before our house was built, Mr. Lilley used to go to a place called Rocky Mountain, it was a rocky bluff, and then went down a long distance to the river bottom, to where they lived and cultivated the river bottom.
+The colored people lived there and Uncle Warren was the Patriarch of the clan.
+Their masters were scattered all around there.
 Uncle Warren was set free by the Seminoles before they came here and all his children were slaves save Catherine who was born free.
-They called and had preaching there and though they called themselves Baptists they never had any baptisms for a long, long time.
-We supposed that they stayed a year in North Fork town and got it there or pherhaps in Florida.
+They called themselves Baptists and when Mr. Lilley came Uncle Warren came up and wanted to know if he was a Baptists.
+But we often hired them and had preaching there and though they called themselves Baptists they never had any baptisms for a long, long time.
+We supposed that they stayed a year in North Fork town and got it there or perhaps in Florida.
 For the Seminole slaves were some of them state-raised and they would carry with them their religious ideas no doubt.